camptocamp/docker-odoo-project/README.md

 `DEMO` can be `True` or `False` and determines whether Odoo will load its Demo data.
 It has effect only at the creation of the database.

-### LOCAL_USER_ID
+### User id

-By default, the user ID inside of the container will be 9001.
+By default, the user ID inside of the container will be 999.
 There is little concern with this ID until we setup a host volume: the same user ID will be used to write the files on the host's filesystem.
-9001 will probably be inexistent on the host system but at least it will not collide with an actual user.
+999 will probably be inexistent on the host system but at least it will not collide with an actual user.

-Instead, you can set the ID of the host's system in `LOCAL_USER_ID`, which will then be shared by the container.
-All the files created in host volumes will then share the same user.
+If you need you can make an image that inherit from this one and made an alter user odoo -u your udi

 ### CREATE_DB_CACHE